shenshan222/g1-parkour-isaaclab/report/final_report.md

 The hard result has two sides.
 Training metrics still show that hard is the most difficult tier under the same 3000-iteration budget: it has the lowest reward, highest fall rate, and weakest tracking quality among the parkour tiers.
 However, the formal obstacle crossing stress evaluation shows that the hard checkpoint has learned the supported hard gap/stairs geometry well: hard-to-hard reaches 100.00% obstacle, gap, and stairs pass rates.
 The remaining weakness is therefore not that the current hard policy cannot solve the official hard obstacles, but that lower-difficulty policies, especially medium, do not fully transfer to hard gaps.

 The MDP ablation adds evidence that reward shaping matters.
 Adding `parkour_progress` and `foothold_safety` to rough terrain training produces a policy that transfers to hard parkour terrain at 70.31% timeout (vs. 29.69% for rough baseline), without any parkour terrain exposure.
 This suggests that the inherited velocity-tracking reward alone limits obstacle competence even on the official rough curriculum.
 On hard terrain, where `parkour_progress` is already present, adding `foothold_safety` produces consistent velocity tracking improvements at the cost of forward speed — a safety-vs-speed tradeoff that is appropriate for precision obstacle navigation.
+The ExtremeRandom OOD stress result strengthens this interpretation: Hard-MDP gives up some average forward distance but improves survival, tracking, and obstacle-boundary crossing under a harsher random terrain distribution.

 The main evaluation limitation is now the level of semantic precision.
 Timeout measures survival without base-contact failure.
 Traversal progress adds a forward-distance sanity check.
 Obstacle crossing adds base-level gap/stairs boundary success, which is enough to support obstacle-completion claims for the current terrain generator.
 It still does not verify foot-contact-level safety, precise foothold placement, or mesh-contact semantics.
 Further improvement should therefore focus on stricter contact-aware obstacle metrics, out-of-distribution obstacle layouts, and optional AMP/SMP-style motion priors rather than on another survival-only metric.